Lucy Williams

 Lucy is a European and UK Patent Attorney.
 She studied for her PhD as part of the prestigious Wellcome Trust PhD programme in Developmental and Stem Cell biology at the University of Cambridge.
 After an initial year studying the dynamics of cell proliferation, the origins of embryonic pluripotency and the molecular mechanisms of cell polarity, her PhD was focused on a functional analysis of motor protein dynamics during oogenesis, using Drosophila melanogaster as a model system.
 An additional project concerned investigating the non-Newtonian fluid dynamics of the oocyte cytoplasm.
 During her PhD, Lucy published first-author papers in the well-known academic journals PNAS and Development.

-Lucy joined J A Kemp in 2012 and became an associate in 2017.
+Lucy joined J A Kemp in 2012 and became a partner in 2023.